localgovdrupal/docs/README.md

 # LocalGovDrupal Docs

-The repository for the documentation sitting at _link_
+The repository for the documentation sitting at https://trusting-noyce-aebebc.netlify.app/

 ## Local development